suchak1/hyperdrive/README.md

 ## Use

-Use the scripts provided in the [`scripts/`](scripts) dir as a reference since they are actually used in production daily.
+Use the scripts provided in the [`scripts/`](https://github.com/suchak1/hyperdrive/tree/master/scripts) directory as a reference since they are actually used in production daily.

 Available data collection functions: